 - Shaping the cups: So as not to break the dough when pressing them into the muffin tin, gather in the edges a little, press it down into the hole, then carefully straighten out the edges again. ‘

-- Change them up: Add a little chocolate to the top to turn them into Twix cookies.
-Or press nuts into the top of each one - my favourites are pecans, macadamias or peanuts.
+- Change them up: Feel free to top your caramel tarts with a little dark chocolate or some chocolate ganache and flaky sea salt.
+Some milk chocolate will make them taste like Twix bars.
+Or press nuts into the top of each one – my favourites are pecans, macadamias or peanuts.

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).